AhmadHatziq/course-manager/README.md

 As part of the course requirements, a video demo of the project can be found [here](https://www.youtube.com/embed/D-7KGnsUYRU?start=1):

+This project is part of the coursework [CS 50X: Introduction to Computer Science](https://www.edx.org/course/cs50s-introduction-to-computer-science).

 # Features
 1. Registering for an account